 But as exciting as these grand realizations are, they’re not necessarily the events that have the biggest impact.
 Often the most enduring changes come from incidents that may not seem significant at the time, but that lead to big things down the line.

 I call those little changes the ‘three-degrees shift’.
 It’s a small correction applied to a bad habit or some attention paid to something previously overlooked.
 Continually enforced, that new habit will yield big results down the line.
 It’s a new habit, a course correction.
+It’s small improvements, which over time add up to significant growth.
+This concept, borrowed from the Japanese, is known as kaizen.

 If you’re in a sailboat and heading across the Atlantic, and you shift your trajectory just three degrees (even just one degree), over the course of your journey you’ll end up in a much different place.
 A small adjustment yields big results down the line.